 - Render Resolution: 100

 - Render resolution is the last step you should take to gain more FPS.
-Reducing this option will give you the highest frames possible, but your game will be blurry in return.
+Reducing this option will give you a significant frame boost, but your game will be blurry in return.
 We only recommend going below 100 if other adjustments on our list fail to increase your frames.

 - Screen Refresh Rate: Match this setting with your average FPS if you aren’t able to match your monitor’s refresh rate in terms of raw frames.

-- This setting can also be tweaked to lower options if nothing else seems to do the trick.
-Lowering this setting will make your game render in lower resolutions while some will even stretch it.
+- You can also reduce this setting if nothing else seems to do the trick.
+Lowering this setting will make your game render in lower resolutions, while some configurations will even stretch it.

 - Aspect Ratio: Automatic